Emurasoft/emurasoft.github.io/en/dlg/customize/markers/index.md

 The **Markers** page allows you to customize the Markers.

-## Marker List list box
+## Markers list box

 List of markers to be highlighted.
 Click the check boxes to enable or disable the items.

-## Enable Selected Items check box
+## Enable/Disable All check box

-Enables or Disables the selected items in the list.
+Enables or Disables all items in the list.

 ## Add button